 America’s immigration policy needs reform to ensure that the world’s most talented entrepreneurs create and grow startups in the United States, rather than overseas.

 Create a Startup Visa to bring top entrepreneurs to our shores

-NVCA also supports the International Entrepreneur Rule, which would establish criteria for temporary permission to be in the U.S. for startup entrepreneurs with significant capital financing whose entry into the United States would provide a significant public benefit through the substantial and demonstrated potential for rapid growth and job creation.
+NVCA also supports the International Entrepreneur Rule, which establishes criteria for temporary permission to be in the U.S. for startup entrepreneurs with significant capital financing whose entry into the United States would provide a significant public benefit through the substantial and demonstrated potential for rapid growth and job creation.
 The International Entrepreneur Rule is similar to a Startup Visa, and is a pro-growth solution that our economy needs.

 Create a STEM Visa to attract advanced degree holders

 NVCA supports creating additional visas for advanced graduates of U.S. universities in science, technology, engineering, and mathematics (STEM).
 According to some estimates, every foreign-born graduate with an advanced STEM degree is associated with, on average, 2.6 jobs for American workers.